rezvee6/cpp-learning/README.md

 ### Integration

 The systems can work independently or together.
-The example in `main.cpp` demonstrates a **Data Ingestion Service** that:
+The example in `main.cpp` demonstrates an **ECU Data Gateway** that:

-- Uses the state machine to manage service lifecycle (Init → Active → Error → Recovery)
+- Receives vehicle ECU data via TCP socket
-- Uses the message queue to process incoming data
+- Uses the message queue to process incoming ECU messages
-- Integrates both systems so message processing can trigger state transitions
+- Stores and exposes ECU data via REST API
+- Demonstrates real-world usage of the message queue system

 ## Quick Start